-Originally Adopted: 1/12/2011 Last Reviewed: 3/8/2023 Last Revised: 10/14/2015
+Originally Adopted: 1/12/2011 Last Reviewed: 3/8/2023 Last Revised: 10/14/2015 Guidelines for Selecting OC LAFCO Voting Delegates conferences and meetings.

-To establish policy for the selection of OC LAFCO voting delegates to cast votes in the election of CALAFCO Executive Board members and participants in other voting matters during CALAFCO conferences and meetings.
+To establish policy for the selection of OC LAFCO voting delegates to cast votes in the election of CALAFCO Executive Board members and participants in other voting matters during CALAFCO

-The current Chair and Vice Chair of OC LAFCO shall be designated as the Voting Delegate and Alternate Voting Delegate, respectively, for all CALAFCO sponsored conferences and meetings.
+The current Chair and Vice Chair of OC LAFCO shall be designated as the Voting Delegate and

+Alternate Voting Delegate, respectively, for all CALAFCO sponsored conferences and meetings.